 |If you need quick relief from asthma symptoms or breathing problems, use your ‘reliever’ medicine such as salbutamol or terbutaline.|

-- MDI: the usual dose is 2 puffs twice daily.
+- MDI: the usual dose is 2 puffs two times a day.

-- Accuhaler: the usual dose is 1 inhalation once or twice daily.
+- Accuhaler: the usual dose is 1 inhalation once or two times a day.

 The dose of fluticasone + salmeterol will be different for different people depending on the severity of your symptoms and the strength of your MDI or accuhaler.